Robot-Builders-Team-University-of-Idaho/Quad_Walker_Bot/docs/style_standards.md

 ## File Names

-TLDR: Lowercase snake casing, keep short
+TLDR: Lowercase snake casing

 File names for source code files will be all lowercase and use snake casing (using underscores to represent spaces).
-Try to keep file names short too so we don't have to type as much lol.

 Examples of snake casing: